sailngarbwm/res_connect_2021_python/README.md

-# VALA Tech Camp introduction to python course
+# Researcher Connect 2021 Introduction to Python Workshop

 This course is designed for library associated folks who have never used python or any programming language before, but are interested in learning some of the basics, as well as seeing what it can do to help manage metadata!